ashbin-jaison/riskX/README.md

 Local microclimate effects (urban roughness, small-scale channeling) may not be fully captured without further calibration.

-7. How It’s Used in RiskX
+7. How It’s Used in WindRisk
-Downscaled wind speed maps at ~90 m resolution serve as the hazard layer in RiskX’s risk calculations.
+Downscaled wind speed maps at ~90 m resolution serve as the hazard layer in WindRisk’s risk calculations.

 Each asset is overlaid on these layers to extract wind speeds at various return periods (e.g., 2-, 5-, 10-, 50-, 100-, 200-year events).